Incredible ancient ruins in the USA you probably didn't know existed

 Judaculla Rock, Cullowhee, North Carolina

-This soapstone boulder was once a sacred site for Cherokee people, who believed an ancient giant creature called Judaculla landed here when jumping from one mountain to another.
-Carvings of stick figures, claw marks and winged shapes are etched into the rock, which archaeologists have dated between 2000 and 200 BC.
+This soapstone boulder was once a sacred site for the Cherokee people, who believed that an ancient giant creature called Judaculla landed here when jumping from one mountain to another.
+Carvings of stick figures, claw marks and winged shapes are etched into the rock, which archaeologists have dated to between 2000 and 200 BC.

 Bandelier National Monument, Los Alamos, New Mexico